 Gunn High School supports any student who wishes to enroll in Advanced Placement (AP) classes.
-However, the majority of AP classes are reserved for 11&12th graders.
-Honors and AP classes are NOT weighted for 9th grade students.
-AP Computer Science Principles is the only approved AP class for 9th graders.
 Please remember that Advanced Placement courses are college level courses.
 Students should be motivated to take an AP class by an appreciation for the subject.
 Students who are overextended with academics and/or extracurricular activities should give careful consideration to whether they have time to devote to an AP class and also to the number of AP classes that they can successfully complete.
 Gunn High School suggests a maximum of two AP classes per semester.